myknbani/maptea-stealth-assessment-backend/README.md

 ## Getting Started

+**This is hosted in https://api.stackslurper.xyz/graphql**

-To run locally, a Docker Compose file is provided.
+But to run locally, a Docker Compose file is provided.

 - It needs [v2.22](https://docs.docker.com/compose/how-tos/file-watch/) or higher to use `--watch` mode.
 - **[UNTESTED]** If you have an older version, you can just use `docker-compose up` instead.